 By Tony Marciano

-The Rev. Tony Marciano is the executive director of the Charlotte Rescue Mission.
+The Rev. Tony Marciano is the president/CEO of the Charlotte Rescue Mission.
+He is available to speak to your group.
 Go to www.charlotterescuemission.org for details.